pvdabeel/prolog/Repository/Overlay/README.md

-## Test case 15 - Negative use conditional dependency test case
+## Test case 15 - Negative use conditional dependency

 This scenario defines the following runtime dependencies for "web"